 Rich in fatty acids such as oleic acid at 73%, palmitic acid at 15%, and linoleic at 9%, this oil hydrates, moisturizes, and forms an occlusive barrier on the skin to lock in moisture, making it perfect for dry skin.

 This oil is filled with antioxidants such as procyanidin, catechins, and flavonoids that protect the skin from UV radiation by neutralizing free radicals.

 This means that it is more likely to clog pores than other oils which could lead to blemishes and aggravate acne, so it’s not the best choice for those with oily or acne prone skin.

 It absorbs easily without feeling heaving and weighing down your hair or making it look greasy.
 Hair is left shiny and less frizzy.

 Related Post: The Best The Ordinary Products for Dry Skin

 The Ordinary 100% Organic Cold-Pressed Moroccan Argan Oil contains 100% pure Moroccan Argan Seed Oil.
 It’s obtained through a cold-pressed extraction method that maintains the fatty acid composition of oleic acid and linoleic acid in the oil.

-This oil is non-comedogenic which means that it won’t clog pores.
-It also has anti-inflammatory properties which help to soothe irritation and sensitive skin.
+This oil is non-comedogenic, which means that it won’t clog pores.
+It also has anti-inflammatory properties that help soothe irritation and sensitive skin.

 The Ordinary notes that since the oil is 100% unrefined, there is a natural scent that does not denote rancidity.

-This is another oil from The Ordinary that can be used on your hair to increase strength and to impart a satin shine and softer locks with less breakage.
+This is another oil from The Ordinary that can be used on your hair to increase strength and impart a satin shine and softer locks with less breakage.

 The Ordinary 100% Organic Cold-Pressed Borage Seed Oil is a 100% pure, organic, cold-pressed, and sustainably sourced oil that has a high concentration of the essential fatty acid gamma linolenic acid (omega-6), which may help with eczema and other skin issues.
-The oil also contains other fatty acids like linoleic, oleic, and palmitic acids.

 This oil has a lightweight texture and a natural scent that might be a little strong for some.
 You only need a few drops, as it is richly moisturizing.